Robust Data-Driven Invariant Sets for Nonlinear Systems: Simulation Results

-The numerical simulations presented in this section were carried out in Python and Matlab environment on a computer equipped with an Apple M4 processor and 32 GB of RAM.
+\textit{Simulation Environment}: The numerical simulations presented were carried out in Python/Matlab environment on an Apple M4 processor and 32 GB of RAM.

 To construct the consistency set defined in \eqref{eq:consisten}, we first generate a dataset by sampling trajectories from the system \eqref{testsys}, collecting a total of 30 state-input pairs.
 Once the consistency set is constructed, its vertices are calculated using the \texttt{con2vert} function in MATLAB.
-For the given dataset size and noise bound, this computation yields 667 vertices and takes approximately 1.3 seconds.
-Now, we need to shape the function $F$ as mentioned in (\ref{eq:F_theta}).
-To do this, one of the possible choices for the decomposition can be the following:
+For the given dataset size and noise bound, this computation yields $n_q=667$ vertices and takes approximately 1.3 seconds.
+Now, we need to construct the function $F$ as mentioned in (\ref{eq:F_theta}).
+To do this, one possible choice for the decomposition can be the following:

-where $a_1,a_2,\cdots,a_6,b_1,b_2$ are unknown parameters.
-We replace these parameters with the calculated vertices of consistency set.
-By substituing the vertices on the decomposition and shape the function $F$, we are able to straightly use Algorithm \ref{alg:data_driven_compute_set} to find the largest polytope within $X$.
+Recall that the true parameter vector $\theta = [a_1, a_2, a_3, a_4, a_5, a_6, b_1, b_2]^T$ is unknown.
+Therefore, to evaluate the robust invariance condition in Theorem \ref{theo}, the parameters in (\ref{eq:decompo}) are replaced by the corresponding elements of each consistency set vertex $\theta^{*,s}$ for $s \in \mathbb{N}_{n_q}$.
+By substituting these vertex parameters into the decomposition and constructing the parameterized function $F(\cdot, \cdot, \cdot; \theta^{*,s})$ for every calculated vertex, we are able to use Algorithm \ref{alg:data_driven_compute_set} to find the largest possible polytope within $X$.

 Figure \ref{fig:poly} illustrates the computational results of Algorithm \ref{alg:data_driven_compute_set}.
 The outer box represents the state constraint set, defined by $\|x\|_{\infty} \le 4$.
-The small, dashed-line ellipse at the center is the initial candidate polytope, $\Omega$, that provides the initial shape for the algorithm.
-The large, purple shaded region is the final robustly $\lambda$-contractive set computed by our data-driven method.
-This set is the result of scaling the initial polytope $\Omega$ by the factor $\alpha = 11.264$, which was determined by the algorithm to be the largest possible scaling that guarantees robust invariance for all systems compatible with available information.
+The small, dashed-line ellipse at the center is the initial candidate polytope, $\Omega_0$, that provides the initial shape for the algorithm.
+The large, purple shaded region is the final robustly $\lambda_\omega$-contractive set computed by our data-driven method.
+This set is the result of scaling the initial polytope $\Omega_0$ by the factor $\alpha = 8.57$, which was determined by the algorithm to be the largest possible scaling that guarantees robust invariance for all systems compatible with available information.
+Although the data-driven $\lambda_\omega$-contractive set computed in Fig. \ref{fig:poly} is notably large, it remains a conservative inner approximation of the true maximal invariant set.
+This conservatism can be systematically reduced by employing the iterative enlarging technique detailed in Remark \ref{conv}.
+The green enlarged polytope presents the expanded set obtained through this procedure.
+Specifically, the introduction of 20 random candidate points within the allowable state constraints allows the algorithm to augment the original polytope, resulting in a demonstrably less conservative $\lambda_\omega$-contractive set.